atreyasha/spp-explainability/docs/develop.md

             1.  figures must be manually put together later directly in latex

+            2.  legend in neurons can be shifted below, perhaps to have just one copy for all neurons shown

-            2.  tweak relative importances between neurons as well, if this is of use otherwise drop it -\> need to add color to legend or otherwise fixed size with color gradient
+            3.  tweak relative importances between neurons as well, if this is of use otherwise drop it -\> need to add color to legend or otherwise fixed size with color gradient